wp-plugins/huzzaz-video-gallery/readme.txt

 * Easily adjust the number of videos shown in the gallery and paginates all the videos in the playlist
 * Fully responsive gallery that will adjust to any width and still look good
 * Easily create an awesome video gallery from your video playlist
-* The only video gallery plugin powered by magic kitten paws
+* Popout Video Gallery! - Add a link on your page that creates a video gallery in a new window

 Huzzaz.com Features: